 |(268) 784-1406||Freeman's Village, 4.1 mi.
 North of Central Falmouth Harbour|

-To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out our exhaustive Caribbean snorkeling article.
+For more information about snorkeling, including useful tips and suggestions for both "old pros" and beginners, read this exhaustive Caribbean snorkeling page.

 The mysterious marine world of Antigua is waiting for you to discover it.
 What better time than your visit to Falmouth Harbor?
 Get in touch with a local tour guide operator and in no time you'll know why snorkeling is such a popular and important pastime.